 A new camera system will be installed along the section of Interstate 94 which runs through LaPorte County.
 Weight-in-motion sensors will be embedded in the road to weigh vehicles as they pass.
 If excessive weight is detected by the sensors, the cameras will take a picture of the vehicle’s license plate.
 A notice will then be sent to the vehicle’s owner.

 This pilot program will be used to gather information which may support legislative changes.
 If the program is successful, this technology could be installed throughout the state, and fines could be issued to violators.

 Overweight vehicles can cause extensive damage to infrastructure, as well as devastating accidents.
-If you have been injured by a truck, contact the Indiana truck accident lawyers at Pfeifer, Morgan & Stesiak today.
+If you have been injured by a truck, contact the South Bend truck accident lawyers at Pfeifer, Morgan & Stesiak today.
 A personal injury lawyer from our firm will work to get you justice.